3model3/3model3/README.md

 - *Viewing Transactions*: Users can view a list of their recorded transactions.
 - *Generating Reports*: The database generates reports based on the transactions, which are displayed to the user.

-Contributing

-This is an open-source project, and contributions are welcome.
-If you'd like to contribute, please follow these steps:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new pull request.

 License

-This project is open-source and is not licensed any one can use it I prove it for free.
-See the LICENSE file for more details.
+This project is open-source and is not licensed any one can use it I provide it for free.I only ask for anyone who uses it to please reference me in their work.

  Acknowledgements